andrewsully/ai-draftboard-digitizer/README.md

 - **Team rosters**: Organized by fantasy teams for easy review

 ### Color Calibration
-**Critical Foundation:** Color-based position detection is essential because draft board stickers often have inconsistent text formatting and poor photo quality.
-By establishing reliable color profiles, the system can confidently identify each player's position, dramatically reducing the search space (67-94% fewer candidates) and enabling accurate player predictions even with hard-to-read sticker text.
+**Critical Foundation:** All draft board manufacturers use color-to-position mapping, but text formatting varies significantly.
+This system leverages that universal standard to work across any manufacturer while dramatically reducing the search space (67-94% fewer candidates).

-The web interface provides two color calibration methods:
+Two calibration methods:

 **Manual Color Selection:**
 1. **Upload and crop** your draft board image